๐Ÿ’ตInvestment Details

 2. What is the difference between simple and compound interest?

 With simple interest, interest is always calculated on your original deposit only.
 With compound interest, interest is calculated on your original deposit plus any previous interest that has already been added.
-This “interest on interest” is what makes the balance grow faster over time and is exactly what this calculator models.
+This interest on interest is what makes the balance grow faster over time.

 3. Which compounding option should I choose: daily, monthly or yearly?

-In general, the more often interest compounds, the better for you as a saver or investor.
+In general, the more often interest compounds, the better for you as a saver.
 Many bank accounts compound daily or monthly, while some fixed deposits compound quarterly or annually.
-If you’re not sure which to pick, check your bank or investment product details and select the matching option in the calculator.
+If you're not sure which to pick, check your bank or investment product details and select the matching option.

 4. Can this calculator handle monthly deposits or SIP-style investing?